SENIOR CITIZEN TAX EXEMPTION

 What to Do When You Disagree with Your Assessment

 When a property owner disagrees with their assessment, remedies are available, starting with an informal meeting with the assessor (no appointment is necessary).
 For those who cannot attend in person, an informal meeting may be held by phone.

 At an informal meeting, the assessor explains the basis upon which the assessment is made.
 The owner may submit evidence of valuation of their property at this meeting, but it’s not required.
 An owner may simply attend, review the information provided by the assessor and leave to decide if further assessment review is warranted on their part.

 When a complainant presents testimony and proof to support a complaint, the assessor is called upon to present his side and to explain the assessment of the property in question or recommend a change in the assessment if it is felt that a change is warranted.

 A grievance with respect to an assessment may be filed with the assessor at any time prior to the hearing of the Board of Assessment Review (BAR) or with the BAR on grievance day, but may not be filed with the BAR at any adjourned hearing it may conduct.

-Therefore, any grievance received less than three business days prior to grievance day (May 25, 2017) will be automatically scheduled for an adjourned hearing.
+Therefore, any grievance received less than three business days prior to grievance day may be automatically scheduled for an adjourned hearing.